efstajas/tela/README.md

 ### ⬇️ Install

 Simply install with npm or yarn.
+Tela is available on the NPM registry or GitHub Packages.

 ```
 npm install @efstajas/tela